Adrydevmateo/mr-payment-sdk/docs/getting-started.md

 # Getting Started

-This comprehensive guide will walk you through setting up, running, and publishing the MR Payment SDK.
+This comprehensive guide will walk you through setting up, running, and publishing the MR Payment HEADLESS.

 ## Table of Contents